romanmurzac/DrivenPath/chapter_3/README.md

 ```

 ### Create dbt
-The SQL queries that were created for *testing environment* can be used for *development environment* as well, but as the project will grow, it will be hard to mentain all the processes inside the database.
+The SQL queries that were created for *testing environment* can be used for *development environment* as well, but as the project will grow, it will be hard to maintain all the processes inside the database.
 In order to have a scalable infrastructure for data modelling will be used **dbt**.\
 Create a directory with name `dbt` and inside of it make a directory named `models`.
 ```
 mkdir dbt